To allow you to define different values for variables depending on where you are deploying, variables can be scoped.

 You want to deploy the same package on each server but the deployment path will be different between servers.
 In this case you can set the same variable (we’ll call it DeployPath) with a different value for each target role:

 Then, on your deployment step, you can set the Custom Install Directory to

-When applying permissions on variables via scopes, the only options that are checked against permissions are Environments, Machines and Tenants.
+When applying permissions on variables via scopes, the only options that are checked against permissions are Environments, Targets and Tenants.